sergeinack3/PowerEduc/lib/editor/tinymce/readme_powereduc.txt

 - lib/editor/tinymce/tiny_mce/3.5.11/plugins/fullscreen/editor_plugin_src.js:31-33 - Added checks to see if required functions exist.
   After these changes you need to use uglifier to compress the js into lib/editor/tinymce/tiny_mce/3.5.11/plugins/fullscreen/editor_plugin.js
   (I used "uglifyjs editor_plugin_src.js -c -m -v -o editor_plugin.js")
-- lib/editor/tinymce/tiny_mce/3.5.11/themes/advanced/skins/moodle/content.css:54-57 and lib/editor/tinymce/tiny_mce/3.5.11/themes/advanced/skins/moodle/dialog.css:119 - Added styles to let SVG icons have 16px height and 16px width.
+- lib/editor/tinymce/tiny_mce/3.5.11/themes/advanced/skins/powereduc/content.css:54-57 and lib/editor/tinymce/tiny_mce/3.5.11/themes/advanced/skins/powereduc/dialog.css:119 - Added styles to let SVG icons have 16px height and 16px width.

-Copy the moodle skin to the new version: lib/editor/tinymce/tiny_mce/3.5.10/theme/advanced/skins/moodle/
+Copy the powereduc skin to the new version: lib/editor/tinymce/tiny_mce/3.5.10/theme/advanced/skins/powereduc/

 TODO:
  * create some new automated script that sends other languages from upstream into AMOS